koodikulma-fi/mixin-types/README.md

 ## TODO

-- About info about ARGUMENTS in the constructors.
+- Add info about ARGUMENTS in the constructors.

 ---